Skip to main content

 Adding sources to the perimeter

-1. Within your team page, go to Perimeter panel.
+On your team page, go to the Perimeter section and click Add sources.

-4. Select the repositories you want to add the team perimeter and click on Add sources.
+2. Choose the repositories you want to add to the team perimeter and click Add sources.

 Team perimeter modal VCS selection